uxprateek/smartui-node-sample/README.md

 *Learn the how to get started with Smart UI testing with Selenium Node.JS on the LambdaTest platform.*

-- Use the hooks folder to utilize LT-hooks in your LT remote automation tests (https://www.lambdatest.com/support/docs/selenium-visual-regression/)
+- **LT-Hooks Integration**: Dive into the hooks folder to seamlessly integrate LT-hooks into your LT remote automation tests.
+This integration allows you to leverage the full potential of LambdaTest's visual regression testing capabilities, enhancing your automated testing efficiency.
+Discover more about how to implement LT-hooks in your tests by visiting our detailed guide at [LambdaTest Selenium Visual Regression Documentation](https://www.lambdatest.com/support/docs/selenium-visual-regression/).

-- Use the sdk folder to utilze the SmartUI sdk in your local or remote automation tests (https://www.lambdatest.com/support/docs/smartui-selenium-js-sdk/)
+- **SmartUI SDK Utilization**: Explore the sdk folder to utilize the SmartUI SDK in both your local and remote automation tests.
+By incorporating our SDK, you unlock advanced features for comprehensive visual testing, ensuring DOM capturing and rendering across multiple browsers and reolutions for your web applications.
+Learn more about implementing the SmartUI SDK and its benefits in your testing workflow by checking out the [SmartUI Selenium JavaScript SDK Documentation](https://www.lambdatest.com/support/docs/smartui-selenium-js-sdk/).